shetty-prasad/k8s/Kube-Scheduler.md

 The primary responsibility of the Kubernetes scheduler is to **assign pods to nodes based on a series of criteria.
-The creation of the pods is handled by kubectl .**
+The creation of the pods is handled by kubelet .**

 This ensures that the selected node has sufficient resources and meets any specific requirements.